 Being active Atlassian Expert this year we’ve had a great number of JIRA projects, and obviously we worked a lot with all sorts of JIRA plugins.
-So now we present to you our expert opinion on what add ons and extensions can be rightfully called the best in 2018.
+So now we present to you our expert opinion on what JIRA plugins, add ons and extensions can be rightfully called the best in 2020.

 1. Xray Test Management by Xpand IT